JoshLambert.xyz

 Right now I’m deep in SEO, GEO, and LLM optimization, learning how to help good businesses get found by the people who actually need them.
 Not by flooding the internet with ads or gaming the algorithm, but by saying true things clearly and keeping the promises the listing makes.
 Most of what I’m writing this year traces back to that question: how does honest work get discovered in a world where the search layer is being rewritten?

-Centreville Tech is a fractional CMO and a delivery team for B2B companies.
+• Centreville Tech — A fractional CMO and a delivery team for B2B companies.
 We run the marketing function, build the website and app, and ship the campaigns.
 One engagement, not three vendors.

-The Edge Mile is private networks, LTE and 5G consulting, and Nokia hardware for people building the next layer of independent connectivity.
+• The Edge Mile — Private networks, LTE and 5G consulting, and Nokia hardware for people building the next layer of independent connectivity.

-Alabama Lightwave is internet, circuits, managed IT, and DIA for businesses the big carriers don’t serve well.
+• Alabama Lightwave — Internet, circuits, managed IT, and DIA for businesses the big carriers don’t serve well.

-Rapid5GS is a one-command toolkit for deploying production Open5GS mobile core networks.
+• Rapid5GS — A one-command toolkit for deploying production Open5GS mobile core networks.
 It exists because setting up an EPC shouldn’t require a PhD or a six-figure software license.

-Detour is a free WordPress plugin that catches 404s and routes lost visitors somewhere useful.
-We forked it from an older plugin that had drifted into bundling ad code and backlink injection in customer emails, tore that out, and put it back out under the same GPL license that let us start.
+• Detour — A free WordPress plugin that catches 404s and routes lost visitors somewhere useful.
+We forked it from an older plugin that had drifted into bundling ad code and backlink injection in customer emails, tore that out, and put it back under the same GPL license that let us start.
 No telemetry.
 No upsells.
 No Pro tier.

-I also chair TiDev, Inc., the 501(c)(3) foundation that stewards the Titanium open source mobile framework from right here in Bibb County.
+• TiDev, Inc. — I chair the 501(c)(3) foundation that stewards the Titanium open source mobile framework, from right here in Bibb County.

 What I write and speak about